openstack/charm-guide/doc/source/community/software-contrib/testing.rst

     tox -e func

-:Smoke Tests: Executes a subset (generaly one) of the Zaza_ deployment test
+:Smoke Tests: Executes a subset (generally one) of the Zaza_ deployment test
     sets.
 The smoke test set runs automatically on every proposed patchset.

     To manually execute the Zaza smoke test on your locally-defined cloud: